d6y/lift-cookbook/docs/0400-SQL-Record-Squeryl/0800-Mysql-mediumtext.md

-Model a column with MySQL's MEDIUMTEXT
+Model a column with MySQL MEDIUMTEXT
 ======================================

 Problem